 5. Having a picnic or dinner in the garden

 Enjoying a picnic outside can be relaxing and a change of scenery can be helpful for everyone.

 Familiar smells and tastes of the food, and familiar sights such as a picnic blanket or tablecloths with flowers, can be enjoyed.

 Why not dig out a paintbrush and paint to spruce up your garden furniture and fences?

-It’s a great opportunity to make your garden more welcoming and enjoying a refreshment on the garden furniture afterward will make it all worthwhile.
+It’s a great opportunity to make your garden more welcoming too.
+You may also want to enjoy refreshments on the garden furniture afterwards to make it all worthwhile.

 Activity ideas for people living with dementia